louisremi/background-size-polyfill/README.md

 	-ms-behavior: url(http://louisremi.github.com/background-size-polyfill/backgroundsize.min.htc);
 }
 ```
-The elements targeted by this plugin should have a `position: relative;` or `position: fixed;` and a z-index.
+The elements targeted this way should have a `position: relative;` or `position: fixed;` and a z-index.
 If not, they will be given a `position: relative;` and `z-index: 0;`.

 Limitations